 Australia should better protect animal welfare and its biodiversity.

 Policy Methods (Federal & State)

 To help achieve this Sustainable Australia Party will:

 - Adopt a properly enforced national biodiversity and native species program.
 This should include:

 - Widespread urban, rural and marine animal habitat protection;

 - Stronger laws to prevent inappropriate land and tree-clearing;

-- Planning laws to prevent the depopulation and eventual extinction of native species such as koalas in the urban environment; and
+- Stronger laws to prevent the depopulation and eventual extinction of threatened, vulnerable and endangered native species, including through the proposed Koala Protection Act;

 - Humane reduction and eradication programs for high-risk feral species.

 - Implement mandatory and independently regulated best practice animal welfare management in farming, agriculture and domestic environments.

 - Transition to an end to live animal exports during the 2019+ term of federal parliament (also see Regional & Rural Australia policy).